| Loading… |

 Trader’s Behavior

-The confirmation level is defined as the last close or the midpoint of the first white body, whichever is lower.
-Prices should cross below this level for confirmation.
+The confirmation level is determined by either the last close or the midpoint of the first white candlestick, whichever is lower.
+For confirmation, prices should fall below this level.